cloudflare/cloudflare-docs/content/magic-transit/reference/egress.md

 # Magic Transit egress traffic

-If you have implemented Magic Transit with egress traffic, below is a list of technical aspects you need to be aware of to create a successful connection to Cloudflare.
+If you have implemented Magic Transit with egress traffic, below is a list of technical aspects you need to consider to create a successful connection to Cloudflare.

 - Make sure you configure LAN-connected hosts on private IPs through NAT to use Cloudlare Magic Transit leased IPs when sending traffic to the Internet.
 - Make sure you create policy-based routing (PBR) rules to ensure that only traffic sourced from your BYOIP prefixes or Magic Transit leased IP addresses is sent via your GRE/IPsec tunnels to Cloudflare for egress to the Internet.
 Cloudflare will only accept egress traffic sourced from authorized prefixes.
 As such, your PBR policies need to align with this.